tenifasanmi/tenifasanmi/README.md

 # [Welcome!](https://sites.google.com/u/0/d/11rOH9SwzZsHqicgPYGyLVpM7_tYBeX7I/p/1Q92wH39W-08LhL9dJa2RGXWInm7CVj8r/preview?authuser=0)
 Hello!
 My name is Oluwateniola Fasanmi and welcome to my portfolio.
-I am a third-year electrical engineering student at the University of Victoria.
-I have an interest in embedded systems and electromechanical designs, and plan to specialize in mechatronics in my final year of school.
-Post-graduation, I hope to become a mechatronics engineer and apply the knowledge and skills that I have built up to the design of sustainable and accessible technologies.
+I am a fourth-year electrical engineering student at the University of Victoria.
+I have an interest in embedded systems, AI and robotics.
+Post-graduation, I hope to apply the knowledge and skills that I have built up to the design of sustainable and accessible technologies.
-All documentation for projuects I have worked on can be accessed by clicking the links below or throough any of the projtct's github repository
+All documentation for projects I have worked on can be accessed by clicking the links below or through any of the project's github repository.

 ## Projects:
 * [LED Binary Counter](https://github.com/teniiif/4-bit-LED-Binary-Counter)